BY SOFO ARCHON

 I admit, I used to be like that too.
 I would eat animals and their byproducts for almost every single day of my life, without really caring about the consequences of my eating habits.
 However, at some point I realized how much suffering was inflicted upon animals because of my dietary choices.

 Having read some books on nutrition, I was aware that scientific evidence clearly shows humans can be healthy on a plant-based diet.
-So I thought: If I don’t need to feed on animals, why do I keep on eating them and hence unnecessarily cause suffering and death to hundreds of sentient beings every year?
+So, at some point I thought: If I don’t need to feed on animals, why do I keep on eating them and hence unnecessarily cause suffering and death to hundreds of sentient beings every year?

 “From where are you going to get your protein?
 Certainly not from plants!”